DoDAO-io/dodao-defi-course/generated/questions/introduction_to_defi.md

 ---

-##### We can access the world of DeFi using......
+##### How can someone access the world of DeFi?

-- [ ]  Bank account
+- [ ]  Using Bank accounts
-- [x]  Decentralised Applications
+- [x]  Using Decentralised Applications
-- [ ]  Email Address
+- [ ]  Using Email accounts
 - [ ]  Currently it is inaccessible

 Hint: NoHint

-Explanation: Decentrlaised Finance can be accessed using dapps or decentralised applications.
+Explanation: Decentralised Finance can be accessed using dapps or decentralised applications.

 Sub Topics: introduction-to-decentralised-finance